MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Open-Ended Level Generation through LLMs

 \subsection{MarioGPT Model}

 Our model, MarioGPT, is a prompt-conditioned unidirectional language model, optimized for long sequence level prediction.
-More precisely, MarioGPT's architecture relies on a distilled, lightweight version of GPT2 \cite{radford2019language} transformer architecture called DistilGPT2 \cite{sanh2019distilbert}. \todo{add some more details on the architecture; how many parameters etc.} Encoding slices of Mario levels as strings, similar to the approach taken in \cite{lstm_mario}, we can fine-tune this distilled version of GPT2 on predicting next tokens in Mario levels.
+More precisely, MarioGPT's architecture relies on a distilled, lightweight version of GPT2 \cite{radford2019language} transformer architecture called DistilGPT2 \cite{sanh2019distilbert} \footnote{We utilize the open source transformers library, specifically \url{https://huggingface.co/distilgpt2}}.
+Encoding slices of Mario levels as strings, similar to the approach taken in Summerville and Mateas~\cite{lstm_mario}, we can fine-tune this distilled version of GPT2 on predicting next tokens in Mario levels.
 To generate levels, we concatenate a window of previous $50$ columns into a single vector and feed them into MarioGPT.
-Leveraging the wider attention-span of transformer architectures (compared to LSTM or other models previously in use for procedural content generation \cite{lstm_mario, EvolvingMarioLevels}), generated levels are of improved quality and longer length.

 \textbf{Architecture}: MarioGPT's architecture is the same as the DistilGPT2 architecture, except the cross attention weights are utilized for prompting.
 Even though DistilGPT2 supports context lengths up to size 1024, we limit our context lengths to 700, as we found increasing it did little to increase performance.
 In total, MarioGPT has 96 million parameters (86 million of the original DistilGPT2 parameters and 10 million from cross attention weights).
 We train MarioGPT for 50,000 steps, sampling 4 random slices of levels at each iteration and optimize the model using the Adam optimizer \cite{adam}.
-In total, MarioGPT sees (200,000) training samples.
-Because the model is relatively small, it can be trained using a single Nvidia 2080ti GPU.
+In total, MarioGPT sees 200,000 training samples.
+Because the model is relatively small, it can be trained using a single Nvidia GeForce RTX 2080 Ti GPU.